 - must consider applications from parents of children who have SEN but do not have an EHC plan on the basis of the school’s published admissions criteria as part of normal admissions procedures

 - must not refuse to admit a child who has SEN but does not have an EHC plan because they do not feel able to cater for those needs

 - must not refuse to admit a child on the grounds that they do not have an EHC plan" (1.27)

 You can apply for an in-year school place even if you think that the year group you wish to apply for is full.
 You will have the right of appeal should your application be unsuccessful.

-If you are seeking a place at a special school see our FAQ page for how to go about this.
+If you are seeking a place at a special school see question 10 on our Frequently Asked Questions page.